 To understand what that means in terms of fun and excitement read the description below, view the Movie Clip on the Gallery page or, better still, come and have a look on the day!

-There have been changes to the course this year and it will now be more technically challenging.
+There have been changes to the course and it is now more technically challenging.
 A chicane has been introduced before the final left hand bend so previous times and records may not stand.

 The Crowd Roars...